45 Recipes We Stole from Our Sisters

 My sister-in-law always made this delicious breakfast dish when we were camping and had to come up with good, easy breakfast ideas.
 Served with toast, juice and milk or coffee, it's a sure hit with the breakfast crowd!
 One-dish casseroles like this were a big help while I was raising my nine children.
 Now I've passed this recipe on to them. —Pauletta Bushnell, Albany, Oregon

-Mild Tomato Salsa
+Mild Salsa Recipe for Canning

 Chocolate Raspberry Pie